hydrosquall/datasette-nteract-data-explorer/README.md

 ## Usage

-- Click "toggle" to open the panel
+- Click "View in Data Explorer" to open the panel.
+- Click the icons on the right hand side to change the visualization type.
+- Use the menus underneath the main graphing area to configure your visualization.
 - Use the "advanced settings" mode to override the inferred field types.
-(For example, you may want to treat a number as a "string" to make it appear available as a dimension that could be used with color)
+For example, you may want to treat a number as a "string" to be able to use it as a category.
-- See a [live demo](https://data-explorer.nteract.io/) of this component in action.
+- See a [live demo](https://data-explorer.nteract.io/) of this component and additional documentation.
 - TODO: Add a live Datasette demo.

 ## Development